raunak-aug15/raunak-aug15/README.md

 - 👋 Hi, I’m Raunak Rai
 - 👀 I’m interested in Full stack web development
-- 🌱 I’m currently learning reactjs
+- 🌱 I’m currently learning Nodejs
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me @raunak_aug15 on instagram and twitter